FranciscoAVD/task-manager/README.md

 ## Docker

-Run docker compose up to create you container run it.
+Run docker compose up to create you container and run it.
 Note: You need docker desktop running.